-Treasurer, elected in 2011 and every three years afterwards
+Treasurer, elected in 2019 and every three years afterwards

+Part-Time committee chair in 2020 and every three years afterwards

 b.
 Committee chairpersons who serve on the Executive Board (except for the chairpersons of those committees delineated elsewhere in this section) shall be elected in the spring semester of odd-numbered years by the Council of Representatives for two-year terms.